blakeembrey/atom-dash/README.md

 ## Usage

-Look up the word under the current cursor or any selected text by pressing `ctrl-h`.
-By default, this will cause a syntax sensitive search (E.g. it'll search based on the current file type).
+Look up the token under your cursor or some selected text by pressing `ctrl-h`.
+By default, this uses a scoped search and searches based on the current file name and syntax.
 If you want to search all documentation, press `ctrl-alt-h`.

-**Please note:** This plugin will work also with Velocity on Windows and Zeal on Linux.
+**Please note:** This plugin also works with Velocity on Windows and Zeal on Linux.

-### Adding additional docsets
+### Adding Docsets

 Open the Atom config file `Atom -> Open Your Config` and add the docsets under the `dash` object in the following form: